lolgorilla/MonkeChase2.github.io/README.md

 Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Bread Runners.

-Country refers to: United Kingdom
+Country refers to: United States

 Device means any device that can access the Service such as a computer, a cellphone or a digital tablet.